avarigonda24/avarigonda24/README.md

 ### Hi there 👋🏽
 My name is Apurva.
-I'm a first year in college hoping to improve my programming skills.
+I'm a second year in college hoping to improve my programming skills.